madzm92/Capstone/README.md

 ## Week 5: Feb/18 - Feb/24
 - Deliverable: Competency Demo - 5-minute demonstration of something the you have used and learned towards the project

+### Successes:
+Worked to ingest & store almost all shapefiles associated with housing.
+Created a small demo of this data, showing existing multi family housing and single family housing for each town

+### Failures:
+None

+### Difficulties:
+The shapefiles were difficult to ingest, and took a long time.
+I also tried to ingest MBTA commuter rail shapefiles, but was not able to complete this.

 ## Week 6: Feb/25 - Mar/3
 - Deliverable: None

+### Successes:

+### Failures:
+Busy week so not much time to work on this project

+### Difficulties:

 ## Week 7: Mar/4 - Mar/10
 - Deliverable: Design Document - Elaborate on the “hows” to build the project.
 This document should be long and fairly low-level.